naerbnic/minibot/docs/design/security.md

    The order here is important.
 By setting up the web address first, we can be sure that no other process binds a socket to the port we report to the server.

 2. Client `POST`s to a server endpoint with the IP address and port selected for the server.

-   We may want to allow the user to provide their own nonce, so they can verify the data returned from the server through the local HTTP server.
+They also send a code challenge which is a hash of some data the client only knows.

 3. Server verifies that the IP address is a valid loopback address (for either IPv4 or IPv6).

-4. Server registers the IP/port combination to a secure random token.
+4. Server registers the IP/port/challenge combination to a secure random token.

 5. Server replies to the client's `POST` with a authorization URL including the random token as the state field.